We need your support!

 TIME: 6:45-8:45 PM

-The meetings begin with a guest speaker and discussion followed by a session where patients and caregivers share their experience with the disease.
+After his presentation there is a break for refreshments and discussion followed by a session where patients and caregivers share their experience with the disease.
 The mission of the Community Network is to provide hope and to empower Myeloma patients, family, caregivers and friends through education, advocacy, patient care and support and sharing experiences.